clairescanlon/ClaireScanlon/README.md

 # Welcome to my GitHub repository!

-I'm **Claire Scanlon**.
+I'm **Claire Scanlon**, a data-driven strategist and analyst

 Thank you for visiting the technical side of my portfolio. </br> </br>
- 🎚️ For non-technical audiences, completed projects have a blog post detailing the non-technical aspects of the project.
-Those blog posts are linked in the same row with the project details.
+ 🎚️ For non-technical audiences: each completed project has a blog post that explains the project in simple terms.
+You can find these blog posts linked alongside the project details.

 ### About Me  </br>
-Growing up with hearing loss, I learned to gather, connect, and analyze information based on the information I had.
-I was always looking for patterns and filling in gaps to complete my understanding of what was going on.
-This valuable skill and mindset drew me to data analysis.
-I spot connections and patterns between disparate data points that others frequently overlook.
+My pattern recognition abilities were developed navigating through life with a hearing loss.
+This ability gives me an advantage as it enables me to identify patterns that are commonly overlooked.

 I know the power of information.
 I want others to know the power as well.
 </br>
 </br>

 ### Projects
+My projects are divided into two categories: ongoing projects and finished projects.
+Both sections are currently under construction.

  #### ⚙️ Ongoing Portfolio Projects </br>
   COMING SOON - UNDER CONSTRUCTION